Declare Your Major

-Questions or concerns about your status within the College of Liberal Arts or your degree progress should be directed to CLA Advising, at firstname.lastname@example.org or schedule an appointment in 310 KPlz.
+Questions or concerns about your status within the College of Liberal Arts or your degree progress should be directed to CLA Advising, at [email protected] or schedule an appointment.

 Your advisor can help you choose classes that are appropriate for your student status, meet core requirements, represent a balanced academic scope, and expose you to possible majors.
-This hold is placed on UMD first year student accounts during the Fall semesters in order to help assist Spring registration needs and requirements.
-Please set up an appointment with your CLA advisor to discuss how to remove this hold.
+This hold is placed on many UMD first year student accounts during the first semester in order to help assist with second-semester registration needs and requirements.
+Please set up an appointment with a CLA advisor to discuss how to remove this hold.

 WHY do I have this hold?
-You are approaching 90 credits which is considered senior status (includes transfer credits).
-To support timely graduation, students must complete the Grad Plan Benchmark.
+You are approaching senior status (approximately 90 credits) (includes in-progress and transfer credits).
+To support timely graduation, students must complete the Benchmark.

 HOW do I get rid of the hold so I can register?

 1.)
-Declare all majors/minors you plan on completing for your degree.
-If you are unable to declare a major/minor, please note this on your submitted form and include your plans for declaration.
+Declare all majors/minors you plan on completing prior to graduation.
+If you are unable to declare a major/minor for some reason, please note this on your submitted form and include your plans for declaration.